divyanshu512-gif/Hotel-Booking/README.md

 **2**.
 As the ratio of the cancellation and not cancellation of the resort hotel is higher in the resort hotel than the city hotels.
 So the hotels should provide a reasonable discount on the room prices on the room prices on weekends or on holidays.

 **3**.
-In the month of january, hotels can start campaigns or marketing with a reasonable amount to increase thier
+In the month of january, hotels can start campaigns or marketing with a reasonable amount to increase thier revenue